-- Developing a transition work plan: The agency transition team must develop a tight work plan early in the process that covers goals, milestones, decision points and deliverables, including the creation of briefing materials for the presidentelect's transition team by the Nov.
-1 deadline as required by law. - Ensuring sufficient availability of resources: At least some members of agency transition teams will likely split their time between transition planning and their regular portfolios.
+- Developing a transition work plan: Developing a work plan: The agency transition team must develop a tight work plan early in the process that covers goals, milestones, decision points and deliverables, including the creation of briefing materials for the president- elect's transition team by the Nov.
+1 deadline as required by law.21 - Ensuring availability of resources: At least some members of agency transition teams will likely split their time between transition planning and their regular portfolios.
 With a core team of less than 15, this dual-hat arrangement requires an honest assessment of the work involved, especially the time that will be required shortly before and after the election.
 Transition teams should do everything possible to secure at least a few core team members who can work full-time on transition.
-Team and role charters are powerful tools for ensuring effective talent management. - Meeting the needs of customers: Preparing briefing materials is no mere academic exercise.
-It is a process driven by the needs of the incoming leadership team.
-Transition teams, therefore, need to prepare materials from the perspective of what will best serve the needs of their customers: members of a first- or second-term administration.
-Whether they arrive after the election or after the inauguration, members of the incoming administration will want to know about issues that require immediate attention and how to begin executing on the new president's agenda during the first 100 to 200 days.
-Agency teams can help by identifying opportunities for the incoming team to advance the new agenda. - Composing a common template for briefing materials: Standardizing the format for products will simplify the agency transition team's process and make materials more useful for customers.
-Organizational overviews, issue papers and cross-cutting topics such as clearance processes and other fundamental information that explains how the agency works should all have a common template. - Tracking and reporting of the work streams: Tracking can be more challenging than it seems and requires monitoring deadlines and measuring performance against goals.
-It also involves identifying gaps and early indicators of risk, such as delays in security clearances, shortages in computers or misalignment of the budget or personnel.
-Reporting goes hand-in-hand with tracking, creating visibility into progress and taking steps when needed to stay on track. - Resolving issues promptly: This can involve actively managing crossteam activities or quickly identifying conflicts and getting the team on the same page.
-When problems threaten progress, leadership will need to engage quickly to gather information and make smart decisions.
+Team and role charters are powerful tools for ensuring effective talent management. - Meeting the needs of customers: Preparing briefing materials is a process driven by the needs of the incoming administration.
+Transition teams, therefore, need to prepare materials from the perspective of what will best serve the needs of their customers: representatives of a president-elect's team preparing to take office for a first- or second- term.
+Whether they arrive after the election or after the inauguration, members of the incoming administration will want to know about issues that require immediate attention and how to begin executing on the new president's agenda during the first 100 to 200 days. - Composing a common template for briefing materials: Standardizing the format for products will simplify the agency transition team's process and make materials more useful for customers.
+Organizational overviews, issue papers and cross-cutting topics such as clearance processes and other fundamental information that explains how the agency works should all have a common template that conveys this information clearly and concisely. - Determining requirements for in-person vs. remote communications: